 The University Writing Center is a community of writers supporting writers.
 Our mission is to make spaces for practicing and learning about writing.
-Our work is conducted through peer-to-peer mentoring by undergraduate and graduate writing consultants.
+Our work is conducted through peer-to-peer mentoring by undergraduate, graduate, and faculty writing consultants.
 The work of consulting requires respecting and valuing the unique cultural and personal histories, knowledge, and language practices each writer brings into their writing.
 We see ourselves as advocates of writers and writing.
 We strive to be a welcoming, inclusive space for all IUPUI community members to share their writing in an interactive and collaborative learning environment.

 In addition to these commitments, we affirm the following statements:

 Baker-Bell, April, et al. “This Ain’t Another Statement!
 This is a DEMAND for Black Linguistic Justice!”
 Conference on College Composition & Communication, July 2020, https://cccc.ncte.org/cccc/demand-for-black-linguistic-justice.
-Accessed 30 September 2020.

 “CCCC Position Statement on Undergraduate Research in Writing: Principles and Best Practices.”
 Conference on College Composition and Communication, March 2017, https://cccc.ncte.org/cccc/resources/positions/undergraduate-research.

 “CCCC Statement of Professional Guidance for Mentoring Graduate Students.”
 Conference on College Composition and Communication, November 2019, https://cccc.ncte.org/cccc/resources/positions/professional-guidance-for-mentoring-graduate-students/.

 “CCCC Statement on Second Language Writing and Multilingual Writers.”
 Conference on College Composition and Communication, January 2001, https://cccc.ncte.org/cccc/resources/positions/secondlangwriting.